odoo/documentation/content/applications/productivity/documents.rst

 Tags are used within workspaces to add a level of differentiation between documents.
 They are organized per category, and filters can be used to sort them.

-Tags can be created from the :guilabel:`Tags` tab.
-Click :guilabel:`Add a line`, create the :guilabel:`Tag Category`, and :guilabel:`Name` your tags.
+From the :guilabel:`Tags` tab, click :guilabel:`Add a line`, create the :guilabel:`Tag Category`, and :guilabel:`Name` your tags.

 .. note::
    - The tags of a parent workspace apply to the child workspaces automatically;
-   - Tags can be created and modified by going to :menuselection:`Configuration --> Tags`;
+   - Tags can be created and modified by going to :menuselection:`Documents --> Configuration --> Tags`;
-   - Tags can also be created or edited by clicking the gear icon :guilabel:`⚙` on the left menu.
+   - Tags can also be created or edited by clicking the :icon:`fa-cog` (:guilabel:`cog`) icon on the left menu;

-An **email alias** can be used to automatically send received documents to a specific workspace based on the tag assigned.
-To create an email alias:
+   - An :ref:`email alias <documents/upload>` can be used to automatically send received documents to a specific workspace based on the tag assigned.

-#.
-Select the tag and the corresponding workspace where the document should be directed in the left
-   column of your dashboard.

-#.
-Next to the :guilabel:`Upload` button, click the down arrow, and then click :guilabel:`Share`.

-#.
-In the new window, click :guilabel:`Download and Upload` and enter the email alias where
-   documents should be sent.
+.. _documents/access-rights:

 Access rights
 -------------